Prompt and Parameter Co-Optimization for Large Language Models: Experiments

 \textbf{Comparison between different generation methods of $D_2$}.
-We compare the performances by generating $D_2$ using GPT-4o or the optimized model itself.
-As shown in Figure~\ref{fig:d2_by_gpt}, while the GPT-4o method improves training efficiency, our model achieves better performance.
-The key reasons are threefold: first, our model ensures distribution alignment by generating data directly from the current policy, thereby reducing distribution shift between training and inference; second, it provides more targeted feedback, as rewards are based on the model’s own outputs and directly address its weaknesses, unlike GPT-4o samples that may overlook error patterns; third, our model enables stronger exploration, allowing the policy to continuously discover new prompts and iteratively refine itself through task feedback, whereas the GPT-4o data remain static and limit long-term improvement.
+We compare the performances by generating $D_2$ using the proprietary expert LLM or the optimized model itself.
+As shown in Figure~\ref{fig:d2_by_gpt}, while the expert method improves training efficiency, our model achieves better performance.
+The key reasons are threefold: first, our model ensures distribution alignment by generating data directly from the current policy, thereby reducing distribution shift between training and inference; second, it provides more targeted feedback, as rewards are based on the model’s own outputs and directly address its weaknesses, unlike expert samples that may overlook error patterns; third, our model enables stronger exploration, allowing the policy to continuously discover new prompts and iteratively refine itself through task feedback, whereas the expert data remain static and limit long-term improvement.

 \textbf{Influence of the number of rollout samples}.
 When building $D_2$, an important factor is how many rollout samples should be generated for each query.
 In this section, we study the relation between this factor and the model performance.
 The results in Figure~\ref{fig:num_rollouts} show that as the number of rollout samples increases, the performance of both model sizes declines.
 On one hand, over-exploration may cause the model to frequently adjust its strategy, and these adjustments may not lead to short-term performance improvements, potentially interfering with valuable information the model has already learned.
 On the other hand, excessive exploration can cause overfitting, making the model overly sensitive to noise or irrelevant features in the training data, which ultimately degrades the downstream performance.
 Therefore, the number of rollout samples should be carefully adjusted according to the specific task and model characteristics to avoid the negative impact of excessive exploration.